frendsick/torth/docs/getting_started.md

 ## Check examples

 The [examples](../examples/) folder contains some example programs that show how the language can be used.
-For example there is [FizzBuzz](../examples/fizzbuzz.torth) and [Fibonacci number sequence](../examples/fibonacci.torth) as well as some [Project Euler problems](../examples/euler/) implemented.
+For example, there are [FizzBuzz](../examples/fizzbuzz.torth) and [Fibonacci number sequence](../examples/fibonacci.torth) as well as implementations of some [Project Euler problems](../examples/euler/).